Disability Employment Services

 - A review of your service in relation to a sample of standards and the previous Assessment for Certification (or Re-certification);

 - Provision of a full Maintenance Assessment Report.

-www.dss.gov.au – link to Department of Social Services website for DEES information.
+www.dss.gov.au – link to Department of Social Services website for DES/SES information.

 Looking for a Certified Provider?

-Service providers Certified to the DEES by HDAA are available on the JAS-ANZ register at this link.
+DES/SES Service providers certified to the NSDS by HDAA are available on the JAS-ANZ register at this link.